 With their reasonable price, these climbing pants are technical enough to satisfy pros, while the comfort will make climbing beginners happy.
-Certainly a top contender for the best rock climbing pants!
+Certainly a top contender for the best bouldering pants!

 Note: The Ucraft Xlite climbing pants are also available as knickers – a good choice for hot days and at ¾ length still protecting your knees.

-The Arc’teryx Bastion rock climbing pants are geared towards rough days at the crag, yet they’re versatile enough to transition easily to the town afterwards.
+The Arc’teryx Gamma rock climbing pants are geared towards rough days at the crag, yet they’re versatile enough to transition easily to the town afterwards.